ayushlalshrestha/resources-and-bookmarks/domains/aws/Training 12 - SQS & SNS.md

     - FIFOs: Maintains ordering
 - Visibility timeout of messages: Time to call DeleteAPI within visibility timeout period after consuming a message.
 During this period, other consumers wont see this message.
 - Long polling vs. Short polling
+- In FIFO queues, message can have group_id to group messages

 SNS: Pub/Sub model
 - An SQS can be a subscriber to an SNS